 Is the Capital One Spark Miles for Business card worth it?

-In addition to the welcome offer, which is up to 200,000 bonus miles, the Capital One Spark Miles card earns 2 miles per $1 spent on every new purchase.
+The Capital One Spark Miles card earns 2 miles per $1 spent on every new purchase.
 This business card makes it easy to rack up miles for travel, so the annual fee is worth it if you travel frequently.

 Best rewards business credit card